theycallmezeal/theycallmezeal.github.io/about.md

 # I am capable of other things

-I do 2D animation and motion graphics in Adobe After Effects and Photoshop.
+I do 2D animation and motion graphics in Adobe After Effects, Premiere, and Photoshop.
 [Portfolio](portfolio#video)

 I'm the 16th best Just Dance player in the United States ([not kidding](https://youtu.be/AUqUBdKvraI)).